donaldsharp/frr/doc/user/pbr.rst

    Strip inner vlan tags from matched packets.
 The Linux Kernel provider does not currently support packet mangling, so this field will be ignored unless another provider is used.
 It is invalid to specify both a `strip` and `set vlan` action.

-.. clicmd:: set nexthop-group NAME

-   Use the nexthop-group NAME as the place to forward packets when the match commands have matched a packet.

-.. clicmd:: set nexthop [A.B.C.D|X:X::X:XX] [interface] [nexthop-vrf NAME]

-   Use this individual nexthop as the place to forward packets when the match commands have matched a packet.

-.. clicmd:: set vrf unchanged|NAME

-   If unchanged is set, the rule will use the vrf table the interface is in as its lookup.
-If NAME is specified, the rule will use that vrf table as its lookup.

-   Not supported with NETNS VRF backend.

 .. clicmd:: show pbr map [NAME] [detail|json]